-Sole trader home office expenses different from company directors
+Sole trader home office expenses are different from company directors

 If you’re a limited company director, you only have scope to claim a limited number of household expenses against your company’s tax bill (heating, electricity and business telephone use being the main ones).